PetrutMit/RayTracerJourney/CudaTheNextWeek/README.md

 > 8. Modelating solid color texture
 > 9. Modelating checker texture
 > 10. Rendering spheres with checked ground -> [checkerSpheres.cu](checkerSpheres.cu)
+> 11. Adding a perlin noise generator -> [perlin.cuh](perlin.cuh)
+> 12. Adding a random support cuda header file -> [random.cuh](random.cuh)
+> 13. Modelating perlin noise texture
+> 14. Rendering perlin textured spheres -> [perlinSpheres.cu](perlinSpheres.cu) !!!
+> 15. After a looong time spent on debugging, the perlin noise texture is now looking good.
+The problem was generated because the noise texture was dinamically allocated and hence it resided in global memory of divice but the perlin noise within the texture class was allocated in local memory of the device.
+This caused random values to be generated.